 Blueberry Ginger Paloma

-A marriage of sweet blueberries, bitter grapefruit, and warming ginger, this Paloma variation is the perfect late summer sip.
-Plus look at those stunning colors!
+A marriage of sweet blueberries, bitter grapefruit, and warming ginger, this festive Blueberry Ginger Paloma is the perfect late summer sip.
+Look at that stunning color!

 Author: